All-on-6 cost in Vietnam

 All-on-4 uses tilted distal implants to bypass low posterior bone, making it the right choice when a sinus lift would otherwise be required to place rear implants vertically.
 Most patients are biologically suited to either protocol; the choice usually comes down to bone volume on the CBCT scan and surgeon preference.
 Your treating dentist makes the recommendation after reviewing the 3D scan during your initial consultation.

-Trip 1 (10–14 days): CBCT 3D planning, surgical placement of six implants under local anaesthetic (IV sedation optional), same-day acrylic provisional bridge, and initial healing follow-ups before you fly home.
+Trip 1 (10 to 14 days): CBCT 3D planning, surgical placement of six implants under local anaesthetic (IV sedation optional), same-day acrylic provisional bridge, and initial healing follow-ups before you fly home.

-Trip 2 (5–7 days, 4–6 months later): final zirconia bridge fitting, bite adjustment sessions, and a written treatment record in English.
-The 4–6 month gap allows full osseointegration of the six implants before the permanent bridge is loaded.
+Trip 2 (5 to 7 days, 4 to 6 months later): final zirconia bridge fitting, bite adjustment sessions, and a written treatment record in English.
+The 4 to 6 month gap allows full osseointegration of the six implants before the permanent bridge is loaded.

 For a typical Sydney-based patient on a single-arch All-on-6: